 Start of 3rd Change

-4.3.2 Configuration of Direct Data Reporting Client
+4.3.2 Configuration of Direct Data Collection Client

-A Direct Data Reporting Client instance acquires its domain-specific data collection and reporting configuration from a Data Collection AF instance by means of the Ndcaf_DataReporting service across reference point R2.
+A Direct Data Collection Client instance acquires its domain-specific data collection and reporting configuration from a Data Collection AF instance by means of the Ndcaf_DataReporting service across reference point R2.

-The Direct Data Reporting Client shall obtain its configuration by invoking the Data Collection and Reporting Configuration API associated with the Ndcaf_DataReporting service, as described under clause 7.2.
+The Direct Data Collection Client shall obtain its configuration by invoking the Data Collection and Reporting Configuration API associated with the Ndcaf_DataReporting service, as described under clause 7.2.